 There is a small white box where you can pay your 5 dollar fee per car.
 There is nobody to check but please be honest.
 They are offering a service by maintaining the access gravel road and the walking path so they should be compensated.

 The next section of the gravel road is not as good.
-It last for 4km.
+It lasts for 4km.

-It is quite bumpy and some people are driving really fast sadly.
+It is quite bumpy and some people are driving really fast.
 But there is not that much traffic so slow down and take your time.